Gray2121/test-repo/README.md

-#Grayson Hargens GIT Test is fun make changes to repo
+#Grayson Hargens GIT Test is fun make changes to repo, testing with the pull command